BunniwuvsPoni/Tools/Ubiquiti/Wireless Optimization.md

 	- Try to assign non-overlapping channels to avoid interference
 	- Do NOT use DFA channels, using 5 GHz Wi-Fi frequencies that are generally reserved for radar, such as military radar, satellite communication, and weather radar

+Devices consideration

-Devices consideration, not all devices/wireless cards are equal, often times an iPhone will produce much better bandwidth numbers than laptops even thought they both are compliant with the wireless standard
+	- Not all devices/wireless cards are equal, often times an iPhone will produce much better bandwidth numbers than laptops even thought they both are compliant with the wireless standard

 Smart Queues